The eigenvalue decomposition of normal matrices by the skew-symmetric part: The eigenvalue decomposition of normal matrices

 \subsection{The real eigenvalues}

 We conclude this section by considering the computation of the $r$ real eigenvalues of $A$ and the associated eigenvectors.
-In \cref{thm:real_eigenvalues}, we show that an additional $r\times r$ symmetric EVP needs to be solved. \begin{thm} For every normal matrix $A\in\mathbb{R}^{n\times n}$ that has $r>0$ real eigenvalues and for all $V\in\mathrm{St}(n,r)$ such that $\mathrm{skew}(A)V=0$, we have
+In \cref{thm:real_eigenvalues}, we show that an additional $r\times r$ symmetric EVP needs to be solved to obtain the eigenvectors of $A$. \begin{theorem} For every normal matrix $A\in\mathbb{R}^{n\times n}$ that has $r>0$ real eigenvalues and for all $V\in\mathrm{St}(n,r)$ such that $\mathrm{skew}(A)V=0$, we have